sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 ### Task 7: Setup CI Pipeline to Push Images

-In this task, you will use YAML to define a GitHub Actions workflow that builds your Docker image and pushes it to your ACR instance automatically.
+In this task, you will define GitHub Actions that build your Docker images and push them to your Azure Container Registry instance automatically.

+To run containers in a remote environment, you will typically push images to a Docker registry, where you can store and distribute images.
+Each service will have a repository that can be pushed to and pulled from with Docker commands.
+Azure Container Registry (ACR) is a managed private Docker registry service based on Docker Registry v2.

 1. In GitHub, return to the **Fabmedical** repository screen, and select the **Settings** tab.